-In the teams of the institute, we work on experimental quantum optics an on quantum metrology, a subfield of quantum technology.
-We investigate how we can prepare atoms and molecules in special states, primarily by means of lasers, and how to use the particles for addressing questions in fundamental physics.
+In the teams of the institute, we work on experimental quantum optics and on quantum metrology, a subfield of quantum technology.
+We investigate how we can prepare fundamental particles, atoms and molecules in special states, by means of cryogencis and lasers, and how to use the particles for addressing questions in fundamental physics.

 How do atoms interact in highly excited states?

 How can molecules with extremely low kinetic energy be produced?

 Are there other forces besides the four known forces of nature?

 Are the established symmetries of Physics (CPT symmetry, Lorentz Invariance) exactly or only approximately valid?

 Answering these questions requires, in particular, developing and refining new experimental techniques.

 2023/09: Our review article on the precision spectroscopy of molecular hydrogen ions has appeared

 2022/11: Christian Wellers receives the degree "Dr. rer. nat." after passing his oral examination.
 A large audience attended his presentation on the development and characterization of an ion trap apparatus for spectroscopy of single atomic and molecular ions.
 We are happy that he successfully completed a most difficult project!

 2022/10: Jianwei Shen obtains the Ph.D. degree, based on his research on optical and THz spectroscopy of trapped ions.